 There is a children’s menu and a small selection of desserts.
 The drinks menu is also small, but you can try traditional Eritrean coffee which is made in a clay vessel called a Jebena and boiled with herbs.

-You might need to be patient for your meal and the décor is casual, but we’ll be back because this is a great initiative.
+You might need to be patient with your meal and the décor is casual, but we’ll be back because this is a great initiative.

 The restaurant is open 6 days a week for lunch and dinners, including takeaway.
 They also offer cooking classes.